TomBebbington/tombebbington.github.io/_posts/2016-03-25-roots-of-quadratic-equations.markdown

 \`x^2 - (\alpha + \beta)x + \alpha\beta = 0\`

-From this, we can derive the following properties:
+From this, we can derive the sum and product of the roots from the first equation:

-## Sum of roots
+# Sum of roots
 \`\alpha + \beta = \frac{-b}{a}\`

-## Product of roots
+# Product of roots
 \`\alpha \times \beta = \frac{c}{a}\`

 # New equations by substitution